Skip to Content

 Jack Laufer, Co-Sports Editor

 Jack Laufer is a sophomore and second-year staffer.
-In his free time Jack enjoys playing baseball, participating in Speech and Debate, collecting various sports jerseys and learning how to play the banjo.
+In his free time Jack enjoys playing baseball, golfing, participating in Speech and Debate, collecting various sports jerseys and learning how to play the banjo.
 Jack hopes to gain strength in his writing and stay in touch with the news this year.
 One thing that Jack wants his readers to know is that he is an amateur movie critic.